Gouvernathor/parliamentarch/README.rst

   - In a given row, the distance between two neighboring seats is a constant.
   - The innermost row's arc is the inner arc.
-  - The radius of the outermost row's arc is equal to the radius of the outer arc minus the row thickness, such that no seat may overlap the outer arc.
+  - The radius of the outermost row's arc is equal to the radius of the outer arc minus half of the row thickness, such that no seat may overlap the outer arc.
   - The bottom-most seats of each row, which means the first and last seat of each row, are tangent to the bottom of the rectangle.
   - When only one seat is placed in a row, the previous rule does not apply and